animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 <div class="paragraph">

-{sdg-name} Repositories enable the definition of query methods to easily execute {data-store-name} OQL queries against the Region the managed entity maps to, as the following example shows:
+Spring Data for GemFire Repositories enable the definition of query methods to easily execute GemFire OQL queries against the Region the managed entity maps to, as the following example shows:

 </div>